Patterson-Sullivan theory for Anosov subgroups: -conformal densities

 Switching $s$ and $s'$ in the above, we also get

 Combining the above two inequalities, we get

 Since $Z$ is dense in $\bar{Z}$, the above yields

-Therefore, $\psi_s \ra \psi_{\dF}$ uniformly as $s\ra \dF$.
+Therefore, $\psi^\tb_{x,x_0,s} \ra \psi^\tb_{x,x_0,\dF}$ uniformly as $s\ra \dF$.

-Now we construct a conformal density as a limit of the family of densities $\{\mu_s\}_{s>\dF}$.
-We first assume that $\G$ has divergence type.\footnote{This will be the case for Anosov subgroups.
-See Corollary \ref{cor:div}.} Then, as $s$ decreases to $\dF$, the family $\mu_s = \{\mu_{x,s}\}_{x\in X}$ weakly accumulates to a density $\mu$ supported on some subset of $\Lt(\G)$.
+Now we construct a $\tb$-conformal density as a limit of the family of densities $\{\mu^\tb_s\}_{s>\dF}$.
+We first assume that $\G$ has $\tb$-divergence type.\footnote{This will be the case for Anosov subgroups.
+See Corollary \ref{cor:div}.} Then, as $s$ decreases to $\dF$, the family $\mu^\tb_s = \{\mu^\tb_{x,s}\}_{x\in X}$ weakly accumulates to a density $\mu^\tb$ supported on some subset of $\Lt(\G)$.
+By (\ref{eqn:equivariance1}) we have the $\G$-invariance of $\mu^\tb$, namely, for $\g\in\G$,